awsdocs/aws-cli-user-guide/doc_source/cli-chap-welcome.md

 }
 ```

 To use this example, enter the full text of the command \(the highlighted text after the prompt\), and then press **Enter**\.
 The name of the security group, *`my-sg`*, is replaceable\.
-In this case, you can use the group name as shown, but you probably want to use a more descriptive name\.
+You can use the group name as shown, but you probably want to use a more descriptive name\.

 **Note**
 Arguments that must be replaced \(such as AWS Access Key ID\), and those that should be replaced \(such as group name\), are both shown as *replaceable text in italics*\.
 If an argument must be replaced, it's noted in the text that describes the example\.